cbetta/betta.io/src/blog/2012-11-12-hacks-products-a-discussion-on-responsibility.md

 comments: true
 tags: hackdays, events
 icon: MessageSquare
+migrated: true
 ---

-**<TL;DR>**

-Who is responsible for developing a hack beyond a hack day?
+> **TL;DR** Who is responsible for developing a hack beyond a hack day?
 Is it just the developer or should the sponsors and organisers be setting a right framework?
 If Open Sourcing a hack is not enough, what then?
 What do you think?
 Let me know in the comments.

 ## The problem